17 Incredibly Useful Tips for Airbnb Hosts

 Be considerate of your neighbors.

-They’ll be the ones dealing with excessive noise or mess, and they’ll be the ones left to express their frustration to both you, any future guests, and even the authorities once problem guests have long checked out and moved on.
+They’ll be the ones dealing with excessive noise or mess, and they’ll be the ones left to express their frustration to you, to any future guests (and yes, neighbors do talk to guests!), and even the authorities once problem guests have long checked out and moved on.

-Be sure to make guests aware of any rules that can make your neighbors’ lives easier (like quiet hours), and be scrupulous in which guests you accept in the first place.
+Be sure to make guests aware of any rules that can make your neighbors’ lives easier (like quiet hours), and be scrupulous regarding which guests you accept in the first place.

-Ultimately, Airbnb is about building a community–and that includes the one that sticks around over time.
+Ultimately, Airbnb is (supposed to be) about building a community–and that includes the one that sticks around over time.

 Protect yourself as an Airbnb host.